pln-fing-udelar/pghumor-clasificahumor/README.md

 ### Download new tweets

-You need to create a `.env` file with the content (use the Twitter API credentials):
+Add the following to the `.env` file with the content (replace with the Twitter API credentials values):

 ```shell
 CONSUMER_TOKEN=...